InfiniteBlanK3T/STUDY.StockPrediction/docs/Task-B.1.md

 ### 6. Conclusions and Next Steps

 I successfully set up the development environment and tested both v0.1 and P1 code bases.
-The initial v0.1 code provides a basic framework for stock prediction, while P1 offers more advanced techniques that could be incorporated into our project.
+The initial v0.1 code provides a basic framework for stock prediction, while P1 offers more advanced techniques that could be incorporated into the project.

-Next steps:
-1. Analyze the differences between v0.1 and P1 to identify potential improvements.
-2. Begin implementing data processing improvements as outlined in Task B.2.
-3. Consider how to incorporate more advanced features from P1 into our project structure.